 Incredibly good rules for showdowns.
 Basically, you can exchange initiative, dodge and BAB before you draw on a 1-for-1 basis.
 A daring game of rock-paper-scissors where one has to choose between speed, accuracy and defense.
 Every hit during a duel naturally counts as a coup-de-grace (that’s an automatic critical hit with a very high chance of killing you outright for any d20 luddites) or just a critical hit if you are shooting to wound.
 I can almost hear the Grand Duel by Luis Bacarov in the background (or any good duel music from a classic western, seriously listen to those they are all good).
 Naturally, no duel would be complete without means of fighting it before it even takes place.
 One can play a variety of dastardly tricks.
-A stern monologue delivered by a master wordsmith will sap the initiative before the fight, a feint can draw opponents off balance, a Concentration check may be used to better ignore the tricks of others (ah la Bronson in Once upon a Time in the West) and no list of dueling tricks would be complete without a thousand yard stare (any Clint Eastwood western really) and a sun in your eyes rule.
+A stern monologue delivered by a master wordsmith will sap the initiative before the fight, a feint can draw opponents off balance, a Concentration check may be used to better ignore the tricks of others (ah la Bronson in Once upon a Time in the West), all may employ the classic thousand yard stare (any Clint Eastwood western really) and a Sun in your Eyes rule.
 Ah las, no opportunity to play a ‘fistful of dollars’ trick with an Iron plate, but then again that was a bunch of nonsense to begin with.
 The chapter finishes with a very simple yet easy to use reputation rule based on the CR of the most powerful gunman you kill with the benefit being bonuses to chat checks and the drawback being murderous increasingly powerful glory-hunting gunslingers challenging you for fights at every town (CR 16-19 at some point jesus shit).
-And finally no western game would be complete without expanded rules for fighting whilst drunk.
+And finally expanded rules for fighting whilst drunk.

 The setting itself is a decent elfwestern.
-Small towns are beholden to either the magi or the Black hand, transportation is by stage coach, riverboat or the miracle of the gnomish railroad, the dwarves have discovered gold in the undead-haunted Grey Hills and are trying to keep it a secret from the other races, the region is overseen by a corrupt puppet Governor of the Old world whose sole duty is basically collecting tax, religion has fractured since the old gods have stopped giving spells (something that actually makes fucking sense from a sociocultural elfgame point of view), townships are given the sparsest of descriptions and this is all you need really.
+Small towns are beholden to either the magi or the Black hand, transportation is by stage coach, riverboat or the miracle of the gnomish railroad, the dwarves have discovered gold in the undead-haunted Grey Hills and are trying to keep it a secret from the other races, the region is overseen by a corrupt puppet Governor of the Old world whose sole duty is the collection of tax, religion has fractured since the old gods have stopped giving spells (something that actually makes fucking sense from a sociocultural elfgame point of view) and townships are given the sparsest of descriptions.
+The essentials.

 One other thing is the Grey Hills if you want to inject some supernatural horror into your game.
 Everything that dies around the Grey Hills re-animates unless it is burned or eaten.
 They are the essentially the Lands beyond the Wall if the Lands had gold instead of nubile fiery-headed wildling women.
 The Pack (that’s the Grey Runners) tribes are described and somehow they are all at peace with each other despite the fact they have radically different opinions towards the Colonists that are invading their lands.
 I call massive bullshit.
-A very brief gazetteer is provided, but its barebones so I can dig it.
-Some new monsters are added, like the bunyip (based on…australian myth?!?), an abberation that haunts gold mines, a Grey Dead template and of course some Needlemen for when you want to fight cactusmonsters.
+Some new monsters are added, like the Bunyip (based on…australian myth?!?), an abberation that haunts gold mines, a Grey Dead template and some Needlemen for when you want to fight cactusmonsters.
 Overall, they are good entries, though I suspect most of the interaction in this game will be with NPCs, not monsters.

-A very good list of recommended sources is given along with some rules modifications if you want to tweak some stuff.
+A very good list of recommended sources is given along with some rules modifications if you want to tweak the game.
 The list betrays a genuine love of the western genre.
-This is, ultimately, not a cynical attempt at cashing in on the d20 boom, but a labor of love, and it shows.
-Overall, Spellslinger, despite its distasteful concessions to neo-progressive gobbledygook, remains mainly focused on giving you something fun and useful and comprehensively elfwestern and is subsequently an excellent product that I can wholeheartedly recommend, even to people who do not like kool-aid.
+This is, ultimately, not a cynical attempt at cashing in on the d20 boom but a labor of love, and it shows.
+Overall, Spellslinger, despite its distasteful concessions to neo-progressive gobbledygook, remains focused on giving you something fun and useful and comprehensively elfwestern and is subsequently an excellent product that I can wholeheartedly recommend, even to people who do not like kool-aid.